 University of Maine

 Smith, Amy M. PhD, "Dr. Khalil Totah Arab-American Quaker Educator and Palestinian Nationalist Crusader" (2018).
-Faculty and Staff Books.
+Faculty, Staff, and Alumni Books.
 321.